Generally of orange or saffron color, a Siropa (pronounced Siropaa – ਸਿਰੋਪਾ ) is a garment, scarf or a length of cloth.

 In addition, corrupt kings would give Siropa to their tyrannical officials, flatterers (ਚਾਪਲੂਸਾਂ ਦੀ ਚਾਪਲੂਸੀ ਕਰਨ ਵਾਲੇ), traitors who sold their country to these kings, and so on.
 The clergy was also corrupt (and still is!), mixed up with the corrupt and tyrannical kings and their deputies or chiefs.

 Obeying and supporting the corrupt and tyrant rulers, the clergy and religious scholars and leaders of the masses became greedy, hypocrites, selfish, immoral, unethical, shameless, cruel, fraud, and unconcerned for Truth.
-Falsehood, cruelty, and Bikaar (lust, anger, greed, etc.) perverted their sense of Virtue and Dharma, As a result, indulgence in empty rituals (Karamkaand) was dominant in society.
-Here are the Gurbani’s observations:
+Falsehood, Haumai, cruelty, and Bikaar (lust, anger, greed, attachment, pride…) perverted their sense of Virtue and Dharma, As a result, indulgence in empty rituals (Karamkaand) was dominant in the society.

 The real Siropa

-The real Siropa of the Gurmati is given/taken at the level of the mind or Aatmaa!
+The real Siropa of the Gurmat is given/taken at the level of the mind or Aatmaa!

 Then came the Gurus and Bhagats — Gurmukhs, Daas, Jan.
 They all were very frank and upright on the conduct (actions, thinking, etc.) of people, not to condemn them, but to expose ills of the society of their times.
 Although they uttered these Words of Truth many centuries ago, however, they are as relevant today as they were then.